 Uses allowed in the R-Mid district and conditions and standards for those allowed uses are provided in Article 3, Use Standards, of this Ordinance.

-Minimum lot frontage for new lots: 40 feet\
+Minimum lot area for new lots: 6,000 sq. ft.

-\Minimum lot frontage for new lots fronting a cul-de-sac may be reduced to 30 feet.
+Minimum lot frontage for new lots fronting a cul-de-sac may be reduced to 30 feet.